aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-create-dynamic-chart/scrolling/_index.md

 ---

 ## **Possible Usage Scenarios**
-Dynamic scrolling chart is a type of graphical representation used to display data that changes over time.
+A dynamic scrolling chart is a type of graphical representation used to display data that changes over time.
 It is designed to provide a real-time view of data, allowing users to track continuous updates and trends.
 The chart continuously updates itself as new data is added, and it automatically scrolls to show the most recent information.

 Dynamic scrolling charts are commonly used in various industries, such as finance, stock market analysis, weather tracking, and social media analytics.
 They enable users to visualize and analyze data patterns and make informed decisions based on real-time information.